rasmusab/begin-r-py/README.md

-# begin-r-py
+# beginr.org and beginpy.org

-1h live coding introductions to R and python
+1h live coding introductions to R and python .